Spin-statistics relation and the Abelian braiding phase for anyons in fractional quantum Hall effect

-This seemingly trivial observation is actually the underlying principle for most of the results in this work.
-Naively rotationally invariant quasiholes (or any objects) moving in a circular loop on the disk is equivalent to a rotation of the entire system about the origin, the associated Berry phase should be given by $e^{2\pi i\langle \hat L_z\rangle}$, where $\langle \hat L_z\rangle$ is the total angular momentum of the quantum state about the origin.
-Ref.\cite{leinaas2002spin} pointed out that this quantity diverges in the thermodynamic limit, and proposed to subtract from it the angular momentum of the neutral ground state (with no quasihole).
-This gives the angular momentum of the quasihole, which is related to the local deficiency in electron density, also calculated in \cite{comparin2022measurable}.
-However, this quasihole angular momentum still does not give the right phase.
-Instead, the measurable quantity is the excess quasihole angular momentum as the deviation from the angular momentum of the quasihole at the origin.

-The microscopic reason for this can be understood by considering a realistic system where the quasihole is trapped and rotated by some potential profile.
-Consider a physical Hamiltonian as follows:
+Microscopically this can be understood by considering a realistic system where the quasihole is trapped and rotated by some potential profile.
+Consider a local trapping potential $\hat H(\theta) = \hat H_0 + \hat H_1(\theta)$ where $\hat H_1$ is a $\theta-$dependent perturbation to the rotationally invariant trapping potential $\hat H_0$.
+The ground state $|\psi(\theta)\rangle$ can be written as

-which is a local trapping potential away from the origin with its position parameterized by the angle $\theta$; $\hat H_0$ is a rotationally invariant part (e.g. a Delta function or a cylindrical well centered at the axis of rotation) and $\hat H_1$ can be considered as a $\theta-$dependent perturbation (e.g. the difference between two trapping potentials).
-Adiabatic tuning $\theta$ in Eq.(\ref{trap}) drags the ground state $|\psi(\theta)\rangle$ adiabatically in a circular loop.
-We can write: